 From Gothenburg to Smögen by bus

 There is a direct connection from Nils Ericson Terminalen (Gothenburg Central Station), arriving at Smögen bus station.
 The journey takes about 2h 30min and the services depart daily.
 For travel planning on the West Coast, make sure you download the app To Go, so you can see exactly when your bus departs – the most common route is taking the bus 841 and then changing to 860.
-In this app, you can also purchase the bus ticket and one way from Gothenburg to Smögen is SEK 102.
+In this app, you can also purchase a bus ticket and one way from Gothenburg to Smögen is SEK 102.
 If you are more than two people, I would definitely recommend renting a car.

 Smögen camping – Where to stay